ManiSadati/starter-hugo-academic/content/project/saba-programming-contest/index.md

   focal_point: Smart
   preview_only: false
 ---
+In this project, I designed two problems and prepared several problem statements for\
-I implemented solutions and validation checks for each problem of the contest\
+the Saba Programming Contest.
+In addition, I implemented the solutions and did\
-using C++.
+validation checks and testing for several problems using C++.